rjeprasad/RappleProgressHUD/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RappleProgressHUD.svg?style=flat)](http://cocoapods.org/pods/RappleProgressHUD)

-User-friendly and easy to use activity / progress indicator view with Swift 3
+User-friendly and easy to use activity / progress indicator view with Swift 4

+[Please use version 2.3.1 for Swift 3 builds]

 ## Demo

 ![demo](Example/Demo/progress225.gif)

 ## Requirements
-- Swift 3
+- Swift 4
-- Xcode 8
+- Xcode 9
 - iOS 8+

+### Please use version 2.3.1 for Swift 3 builds

 ## Installation
 RappleProgressHUD is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: